provencher/W15/PA1/PA1.md

 ---
 # Inheritance
-Dove can inherit general properties of a bird: fly, eat ...
+A dove can inherit general properties and behaviors of a bird: fly, eat ...

 ```java
 public class Dove extends Bird {